 Microsoft HoloLens 2 release date and price

-HoloLens 2 isn’t likely to be a device you’ll buy on a whim.
-As it’s an enterprise-led product, it’s not as difficult to stomach its high price, but it’s not cheap in anyone’s book.
-Microsoft offers packages with the price starting at $125 (about £93, AU$175) a month, or you can buy one outright for $3,500 (about £2,600, AU$4,900).
+HoloLens 2 isn’t going to be a device you’ll buy on a whim.
+As it’s an enterprise-led product, it’s not as hard to stomach its high price, but it’s definitely not cheap in anyone’s book, least of all a typical consumer.
+However, Microsoft offers packages with the price starting at $125 (about £93, AU$175) a month, or you can buy one outright for $3,500 (about £2,600, AU$4,900).

-Those prices for the UK and Australia aren’t exact, and we’ll be sure to update this piece when we learn the specific price for the headset in these regions.
-You can pre-order the HoloLens 2 now, but we don’t currently have an exact release date for when it'll arrive.
+Those prices for the UK and Australia aren’t exact, but we’ll update this piece when we have the specific prices for the headset in these regions.
+You can pre-order the HoloLens 2 now to be shipped out later this year, but we don’t currently have an exact date for when it'll hit the shelves.

-However, we do know as of May 2019 that a Development Edition of the headset will arrive alongside the traditional package sometime later in 2019.
-This will include $500 worth of Azure cloud service credits and a three-month trial of Unity Pro and the Unity PiXYZ plugin for developers to sink their teeth into.
+However, we now know that a Development Edition of the headset will arrive alongside the traditional package sometime later in 2019.
+This will include $500 worth of Azure cloud service credits, as well as a three-month trial of Unity Pro and the Unity PiXYZ plugin for developers to sink their teeth into.

 Design and display

-HoloLens was a well-designed mixed reality headset, but as the first-gen product it was clear there were going to need to be some improvements in the future.
-The main complaints were comfort, especially as this is a device some professionals may be wanting to use for a few hours a day.
+HoloLens was a well-designed mixed reality headset, but since it was a first-gen product, it was clear some improvements needed to be made in the future.
+The main complaints were comfort, especially since it’s a device some professionals may be required to use for a few hours each day.

-That's one of Microsoft's big improvements here, with the design being both smaller and lighter.
+That's one of the big improvements the Microsoft HoloLens 2 received, with the design being both smaller and lighter.
 We immediately noticed the weight difference when we put it on, and it's down to the company's new carbon fiber build.

-Although it's lightweight, it still feels premium.
-It's comfortable to adjust with a wheel at the back of the headset to either tighten or loosen the edges around your head.
+Despite being lightweight, the Microsoft HoloLens 2 still feels premium.
+It's comfortable and easy to adjust, with a wheel at the back of the headset to either tighten or loosen the edges around your head.

 There's padding all the way around, and we found it to sit securely on the head, too, so we weren't constantly worried it may fall off.
 This is a very expensive piece of kit to drop and break in your first five minutes of use.

-Overall, if you’ve used the first-gen headset, you’re sure to notice the difference here.
-If you haven’t, just know that this doesn’t feel uncomfortably heavy on your head, like some virtual reality headsets can.
+Overall, if you’ve used the first-gen headset, you’ll be hard-pressed not to notice the difference here.
+If you haven’t, just know that this won’t feel as uncomfortably heavy on your head as other virtual reality headsets can.

-One issue is you often feel like you want to pull the headset up so you can focus on the task at hand.
-It’s likely something you get used to over time, but we found our hands drifting toward the headset to try and get a clearer view of what we were looking at.
+One issue is you constantly feel like you want to pull the Microsoft HoloLens 2 up so you can focus on the task at hand.
+Having it on you is likely something you get used to over time, but during our short time with the headset, we found our hands drifting toward the headset to try and get a clearer view of what we were looking at.

-In fact, that view is one of the big upgrades for the HoloLens 2.
-It’s a 2K MEMS (or microelectromechanical systems) display that Microsoft has employed here.
+While we’re on the subject, that view is one of the big upgrades the Microsoft HoloLens 2 got, with Microsoft employing a 2K MEMS (or microelectromechanical systems) display.

 It may sound obvious, but the display is transparent, so you can see the augmented reality elements overlaying on top of real world objects.
 For example, our demo had a patient sitting on the edge of a bed waiting for our diagnosis.